About the Mental Health Initiative Funding Opportunity

-- Libraries will receive a set of mental health related books to add to their collection and be given the opportunity to provide input on book titles.
+- Libraries will receive a set of mental health books to add to their collection.
+See booklist above.

 - One staff member from each participating library is invited to participate in a related in-person professional development event on March 26, 2020, with travel funding provided.

 - Libraries will receive backfill to cover the costs of staff participation during the 4 months of training.

 - Libraries will receive a speaker fee, paid directly to one speaker or community partner of the library’s choice.

 - Staff members can expect to commit about 5 hours to this training per month.

 Public California libraries interested in furthering staff knowledge of mental health, building upon that knowledge, and working with a community partner to execute programming for their community members.

 Mental Health Initiative Application

 - Use this Mental Health Initiative Application Planning Doc to draft your application.

 - Apply via the secure Google Form at https://forms.gle/tXmxaKJNVLndCQTn9